HillLab/MLDSP/README.md

                         Unique name to track and store MLDSP run results (default: Bacteria) --output_directory OUTPUT_DIRECTORY, -o OUTPUT_DIRECTORY
-                        Path to the output folder (default: current working directory) --cpus CPUS, -c CPUS  Number of cpu cores to use (default: number of cores on your machine [int]) --order ORDER, -d ORDER
+                        Path to the output folder (default: current working directory) --cpus CPUS, -c CPUS  Number of cpu cores to use for parallel computation (default: number of cores on your machine [int]) --order ORDER, -d ORDER
-                        Order of nucleotide vertex assignment in CGR, **DO NOT CHANGE** (default: ACGT) --kmer KMER, -k KMER  Kmer size for CGR (default: 7) --method [see __constants__.py string keys], -m [see __constants__.py string keys] Numeric representation of method (see more in the
+                        Order of nucleotide vertex assignment in CGR, **DO NOT CHANGE** (default: ACGT)
+  --kmer KMER, -k KMER  Kmer size for CGR (default: 7) --method [see __constants__.py string keys], -m [see __constants__.py string keys]
+                        Numeric representation of method (see more in the